 Hierarchy of legal norms

-Primary legislation (laws)
+Primary legislation (acts)

-- constitutional laws (always primary),
+- constitutional acts (always primary),

-Secondary legislation (also referred to as subordinate legislation)
+Secondary legislation (subordinate legislation)

 - government regulations – always secondary,

-Institutions responsible for the adoption of legal norms
+Institutions responsible for the adoption of legislation

 The bodies and authorities listed below have the power to adopt legislation (law-making bodies):